Dans-labs/dariah/docs/Components.md

 In the **Read** part, you cannot have edit controls, but in the **Edit** and **Action** parts you can have them.
 However, in the **Action** part, you do not have `save` and `reset` buttons.
-This part is meant for buttons, that change a field to a predefined value and save them immediately.
+This part is meant for action buttons, which change a field to a predefined value and save them immediately.

 **Consolidated records** are records for which all related values and relevant details have been